 • Public Liability Insurance.

-Not included
+What’s Not included

-• Hotel accommodation and meals in kathmandu.
+• Hotel accommodation and meals in Kathmandu.

-• Hard and soft table drinks such as tea/coffee, coke, fanta, mineral water, beer, battery charge, hot water, phone bill, laundry and hot shower etc. .
+• Hard and soft table drinks such as tea/coffee, coke, fanta, mineral water, beer, battery charge, hot water, phone bill, laundry, and hot shower, etc.

-• Personal Travel insurance.
+• Personal Travel Insurance.

-Route Map
+Everest Three Passes Trek Route Map

 Join our group departures